Pineapple Cake is an incredibly moist cake with a hint of sweet pineapple taste. The topping is the BEST part with its buttery, nutty goodness.

 Matty loved it and even ate some cake for breakfast the next day.
 Anyone else have dessert for breakfast?

-- Crushed pineapple with the juice
+- Crushed pineapple with juices – Use canned pineapple and don’t throw away the juice in the can!

 - Baking powder